How to Set Up and Use the GitHub MCP Server — Complete Guide

 Pairing with Other Servers

-- Playwright MCP: the assistant can create a branch, push changes, and then verify the result by navigating a browser to your preview deployment.
+- Playwright MCP: Push changes, then verify the result by navigating a browser to your preview deployment

-- Sentry MCP: debug a production error by pulling the stack trace from Sentry, finding the relevant code via GitHub, and opening a PR with the fix -- all in one conversation.
+- Sentry MCP: Pull a stack trace from Sentry, find the code via GitHub, open a PR with the fix

 Getting Started